Our Care Team

 Palliative Care Medical Director

-Dr. Kate Tindall has joined Austin Palliative Care as the Palliative Care Medical Director.
-She is dual board-certified in Internal Medicine and Hospice and Palliative Medicine.
-She completed her training, including her Palliative Medicine fellowship, at UTSW.
-She was most recently working as the Assistant Medical Director of the Palliative Care team for Parkland Hospital as well as Assistant Professor at the UTSW Medical School.
-She brings a passion for providing compassionate, patient-centered care to the seriously ill population and is thrilled to offer this care to the Austin community, where she grew up..
+Dr. Kate Tindall is the medical director for Austin Palliative Care, Hospice Austin’s home-based palliative care program for patients who are not eligible for hospice care or who may be undergoing curative treatment.
+She is dual board-certified in Hospice & Palliative Medicine and Internal Medicine.
+She completed her training, including her Palliative Medicine fellowship, at UT Southwestern Medical School in Dallas.
+Before joining APC, Dr. Tindall was the Assistant Medical Director of the Palliative Care team for Parkland Hospital as well as Assistant Professor at the UTSW Medical School.
+She brings a passion for providing compassionate, patient-centered care to the seriously ill population.

-She has moved here with her husband, Mark, who is a federal prosecutor with the United States Attorney’s office and their two children.
-Dr. Tindall is happy to return to Austin to be reunited with her family that lives here.
-She spends most of her time trying to keep up with her two children, but also enjoys being outdoors, reading, cooking and traveling.
+She and her husband, Mark, who is a federal prosecutor with the United States Attorney’s office, have three children.
+When not working, Dr. Tindall spends most of her time trying to keep up with her kids and also enjoys being outdoors, reading, cooking and traveling.

 Adam Brunson, APRN